Virtual and Smart Cultural Tourism (VSCT Partnership)

 Objectives

-The VSCT partnership aims to implement effective solutions for bringing innovations to the market and better cope with bottlenecks encountered by regions on digital and sustainable cultural tourism and digital heritage.
-It has three main objectives: The cross-regional knowledge exchange, case studies on technologies and application, and the establishment of support structures.
-These support, for example, the access of companies, cultural institutions and universities to funding and investors or the interregional marketing of services and software products for cultural tourism.
-In the first two years, 1.1 million euros in project funding has been raised as seedfunding; in addition, the members of the partnership are contributing almost 300,000 euros of their own.
-This is currently being used to set up a Europe-wide teaching and technology platform for heritage institutions and to enable consultancy service for EU funding access and project development particularly for stakeholders.
+These structures aim to facilitate access for companies, cultural institutions, and universities to funding and investors, as well as to promote the interregional marketing of services and software products in cultural tourism.
+Within the first two years, 1.1 million EUR in project funding has been raised as seed funding; complemented by almost 300,000 EUR in contributions from the partnership’s members.
+These resources are currently being used to set up a Europe-wide teaching and technology platform for heritage institutions and to provide consultancy service supporting EU funding access and project development, particularly for stakeholders.

 Shared smart specialisation areas